-PHYS 102 Introduction to Physics II (4) [P] This course is an introductory physics course for non-science majors.
+PHYS 102 Introduction to Physics II

+This course is an introductory physics course for non-science majors.
 The course focuses on basic physics concepts and connections to everyday life in fields of electricity, magnetism, and optics.
 Course topics include electrostatic force and field, electromagnetism, DC and AC circuits, light and optical devices, and mirror and lenses.
-A required laboratory that offers experiments in basic physics concepts is part of this course.
+Concurrent: PHYS 102L.